Second-order hyperfine structure and its impact on new physics searches using isotope shift spectroscopy: Results and discussion

-In Fig. 1 we reproduce the original King plot of~\cite{miyake19prr} and show the effect of removing the calculated second-order hyperfine shifts from the isotope shifts of the fermionic $^{87}$Sr. The calculated shifts are 34~kHz for the $\alpha$ transition and $-322$~kHz for $\beta$.
-Note the large shift for the $^3P_0$ level despite this level having no first order shift.
-Removing these second-order hyperfine shifts restores the King plot linearity, enabling the extraction of tighter bounds on new physics.
+In Table \ref{tab:results} we show the individual contributions to the second order HFS in the $^3P_J$ multiplet of Sr, while in Fig. 1 we reproduce the original King plot of~\cite{miyake19prr} and show the effect of removing the calculated second-order hyperfine shifts from the isotope shifts of the fermionic $^{87}$Sr. The weighted shifts are 34~kHz for the $\alpha$ transition and $-322$~kHz for $\beta$.
+Note the large shift for the $^3P_0$ level despite this level having no first-order shift.
+Removing these second-order hyperfine shifts completely restores the King plot linearity, enabling the extraction of tighter bounds on new physics.

+Note that similar calculations were also recently performed for the $5s5p\ ^3P_0 \rightarrow 5s6d\ ^3D_1$ transition in Sr~\cite{Zhang_PhysRevResearch.6.043106}, who also achieved King-plot linearity by removing second-order HFS within the $^3D$ multiplet.
+The effect in the $^3P$ multiplet, which is responsible for the nonlinearity in~\cite{miyake19prr}, seems to not have been considered in~\cite{Zhang_PhysRevResearch.6.043106} since it is two orders-of-mangitude smaller than the $^3D_1$ shift and is therefore well within the uncertainty of their calculation.